• Skip to primary navigation

 Notes

 Don't worry too much about the exact temperature while making these.
-For the smoker recipe I mention 250 degrees because that is the most common temperature you will typically be smoking your meats at while the mushrooms are cooking.
+For this smoker recipe, I use 250 degrees because that is the most common temperature you will typically be smoking your meats at while the mushrooms are cooking.
 These will smoke great at any temperature as long as it is cool enough not to burn the mushrooms.

 These will taste best if using a hardwood, such as cherry wood, to create smoke, but they will still taste exceptional if you are making these on a grill without hardwood.